Non-sparking tools: Common Misconceptions You Need ...

 Hammers

 Steel hammers can easily generate sparks during striking.
-Using a non sparking hammer, such as those made of copper beryllium, will ensure you stay safe in environments where sparks can cause flammable liquids or gasses to ignite.
+Using a non-sparking hammer, such as those made of copper beryllium, will ensure you stay safe in environments where sparks can cause flammable liquids or gases to ignite.

 Wrenches